 (a) Beginning January 1, 2009, a qualified production 204 205 company shall be entitled to a rebate for production 206 expenditures, as defined in subdivision (7) of Section 207 41-7A-42, related to a state-certified production.
-The 208 rebate shall be equal to 25 percent of the state-certified 209 production's production expenditures excluding payroll paid 210 to residents of Alabama plus 35 percent of all payroll paid 211 to residents of Alabama for the state-certified production, 212 provided the total production expenditures for a project 213 must equal or exceed at least five hundred thousand dollars 214 (\$500,000), but for each year until the fiscal year ending 215 september 30, 2023, no rebate shall be available for production expenditures incurred after the first twenty 216 217 million dollars (\$20,000,000). of production expenditures 218 expended in Alabama on a state-certified production.
-For the 30.
-2024, no rebate 219 September 220 vailable for production expenditures incurred after the 221 222 al year ending September 30.
-2025, no rebate shall 223 224
+The 208 rebate shall be equal to 25 percent of the state-certified 209 production's production expenditures excluding payroll paid 210 to residents of Alabama plus 35 percent of all payroll paid 211 to residents of Alabama for the state-certified production, 212 provided the total production expenditures for a project 213 must equal or exceed at least five hundred thousand dollars 214 (\$500,000), but for each year until the fiscal year ending 215 September 30, 2023, no rebate shall be available for 216 production expenditures incurred after the first twenty million dollars (\$20,000,000). of production expenditures 217 218 expended in Alabama on a state-certified production.
+For the fiscal year ending September 30, 2024, no rebate shall be 219 220 available for production expenditures incurred after the first sixty-five million dollars (\$65,000,000).
+For the 221 222 vear ending September 30, 2025, no rebate shall be fiscal 223 available for production expenditures incurred after the 224 one hundred ten million dollars (\$110,000,000).

 - 225 the fiscal year ending September 30, 2026, and each - 226 subsequent fiscal year thereafter, no rebate shall be - 227 available for production expenditures incurred after the - 228 first one hundred fifty million dollars (\$150,000,000) The - 229 office shall adopt rules that prioritize rebates for - 230 qualified productions created, in whole or in part, at a - 231 qualified production facility.
-The applicable qualified - 232 production facility shall be required to make a - 233 certification that it is the production headquarters for the - 234 applicable qualified production and may impose a cap on the 235 rebate available on such qualified productions that is less - 236 than the cap provided in Section 41-7A-43.
+The applicable qualified - 232 production facility shall be required to make a - 233 certification that it is the production headquarters for the - 234 applicable qualified production and may impose a cap on the - 235 rebate available on such qualified productions that is less - 236 than the cap provided in Section 41-7A-43.

 237 (b) A single episode in a television series or 238 miniseries may be considered a single production project for 239 purposes of this section.
-However, in determining the total 240 production expenditures incurred by a qualified production 241 company on a qualified production, the total production 242 expenditures of a television series or miniseries, whether a 243 single season or multiple seasons thereof, to be filmed within a period of 12 consecutive months, each individual 244 245 episode of which separately and independently meets the 246 definition of a qualified production, may be aggregated to meet the monetary requirements set forth in subsection (a) 247 248 as long as each individual episode within the series pertains to the same subject as the other episodes in the 249 250 series.
+However, in determining the total 240 production expenditures incurred by a qualified production 241 company on a qualified production, the total production 242 expenditures of a television series or miniseries, whether a 243 single season or multiple seasons thereof, to be filmed 244 within a period of 12 consecutive months, each individual 245 episode of which separately and independently meets the 246 definition of a qualified production, may be aggregated to meet the monetary requirements set forth in subsection (a) 247 248 as long as each individual episode within the series pertains to the same subject as the other episodes in the 249 250 series.